How to Know If You Have an Abscess Tooth: Symptoms You Shouldn’t Ignore

 When Will I Feel Better After Treatment for a Dental Abscess?

 The pain, inflammation, and sensitivity will reduce in a few days after prompt dental treatment.
-You will initially experience discomfort due to surgical incisions for pus drainage.
+You will initially experience discomfort from the surgical incisions made for pus drainage.
 This will heal gradually.
 Note that the healing time varies with the patient's overall health condition.
-However, it cannot be a prolonged period, as this is a sign of a persisting infection or delayed healing.
+Prolonged healing period is a sign of a persistent infection or delayed healing.
 Don’t hesitate to see your dentist if your healing process takes longer than a week.

 What Do I Do if I Need To Wait for a Dental Appointment?